tweibley/legate/.ai/tasks/task55_actions_dropdown_visibility.md

 ## Acceptance Criteria

-- [ ] Actions button is more visible than current ellipsis icon
+- [x] Actions button is more visible than current ellipsis icon
-- [ ] Clear affordance that it's clickable/interactive
+- [x] Clear affordance that it's clickable/interactive
-- [ ] Consistent styling across agent and tool tables
+- [x] Consistent styling across agent and tool tables
-- [ ] Works in both light and dark modes
+- [x] Works in both light and dark modes
-- [ ] Maintains dropdown functionality
+- [x] Maintains dropdown functionality
-- [ ] Mobile-friendly touch target
+- [x] Mobile-friendly touch target

+## Implementation Notes

+The actions were implemented as inline icon buttons (Gmail/Notion style) rather than a dropdown menu.
+This provides:
+- Better discoverability with colored action buttons (green for start, red for stop/delete)
+- Clear visual feedback on hover with background color changes
+- 32px touch targets for mobile usability
+- Consistent styling in both light and dark modes

 ## Implementation Details